Joe Biden Offered 'Expressions Of Affection' But Denies Inappropriate Behavior

 The statement is the first direct response from Biden to the accusations.
 Earlier statements came from Russo, who previously said Biden had no memory of the alleged kiss and was unaware that he had made Flores feel uncomfortable.

 The organizer of the 2014 event where Flores and Biden met disputed Flores' account.
-Henry Munoz, who leads the Latino Victory Project said, "at no time were these two leaders alone together and I, and the organization I cofounded and those in attendance, do not believe that circumstances support allegations that such an event took place."
+Henry Munoz, who leads the Latino Victory Project said, "at no time were these two leaders alone together and I, and the organization I co-founded and those in attendance, do not believe that circumstances support allegations that such an event took place."

-Flores wrote she was "grateful and flattered" when she learned Biden would help boost voter turnout on her behalf at a campaign rally in Las Vegas in 2014.
-But her enthusiasm morphed into mortification, when moments before going on stage, he walked up behind her, put his hands on her shoulders, took a deep whiff of her hair and planted a kiss her on the back of her head.
+Flores, who never asserted she and Biden spent any time alone, said she found Munoz' statement "nonsensical."

-"He was there to promote me as the right person for the lieutenant governor job.
-Instead, he made me feel uneasy, gross, and confused," she said.
+She was also critical of the media for underplaying the gravity of such episodes involving Biden specifically, as well as several other male politicians.
+"It was just completely being glossed over," Flores said.